AvtsVivek/WindowsProcessInjectectionCourse/src/tasks/302550-RemoteThreadInjectionExOne/ReadMe.md

 ![Rumtime Libs for Injected Dll](Images/59_50_InjectedDllRuntimeDebug.png)

 And for release its as follows.
+So this links statically, without extra dependencies on the c runtime library.

 ![Rumtime Libs for Injected Dll release](Images/60_50_InjectedDllRuntimeRelease.png)